|j||move down row|

 **deleting the currently selected typing currently prevents further navigation

 Some parts of Markdown are not used on Sedecology.
-Headers and linking images are disabled, and you can't use HTML tags.
+Linking images is disabled, and you can't use HTML tags.
+Headers are limited in length to avoid abuse of the large text.

 Highlighting syntax (